HyphenateInc/Hyphenate-SDK-Web/sdk/README.md

 ### Feature

 * [demo] Add a mute button to the video chat window
-* [demo] Create a chat window automaticly
+* [demo] Create a chat window automatically
-* [demo] Hide the chat window when switch a cate in leftbar
+* [demo] Hide the chat window when switch a cate in left bar
 * [demo] Not back to the login page when refresh the webpage if login succeed

 ### BugFix